leehookk/Berkeley-CS61B/Lecture Notes/Defining and Using Classes.md

 #### addition:

-* why the *main* method has to be static? because in this way, there is no need to create an extra instance for the outermost layer class  before calling the main method, which can save the memory space.
+* ##### why the *main* method has to be static?
+Because in this way, there is no need to create an extra instance for the outermost layer class  before calling the main method, which can save the memory space.

-* why the static method can only have access to static variable not instance variable/method? because the static method belongs to the class not a specific object, while the instance variable/method can be changed in any single object.
+* ##### why the static method can only have access to static variable not instance variable/method?
+Because the static method belongs to the class not a specific object, while the instance variable/method can be changed in any single object.
 Therefore, if using instance variable/method in the static method, the static method cannot be invariant in every object, whih means it does not only belong to the class.
 Also, the static method must be implemented, not an abstract method.
 Because it cannot be changed in any instance beject.